lmas/opensimplex/README.md

 Status
 ================================================================================

-The `main` branch contains the latest stable **v0.3**, but haven't been optimized for heavier python use.
-It's been tested with **Python 3.8, 3.9, 3.10 on Linux, MacOS and Windows**.
+The `main` branch contains the latest stable **v0.4**.

+This version has been tested with **Python 3.7, 3.8, 3.9 on Linux, MacOS and Windows**.

-The `dev` branch holds **v0.4**, currently in development, and relies on Numpy and optionally Numba for optimizations aimed at heavier work loads.
-Not properly tested or benchmarked yet.
+Updates:

+- Adds a hard dependency on 'Numpy', for array optimizations aimed at heavier workloads.
+- Adds optional dependency on 'Numba', for further speed optimizations using caching.
+- General refactor and cleanup of the library and tests.
-**Contains breaking changes!
-API names have been changed!**
+- **Breaking changes: API function names has been modified.**

 Usage
 ================================================================================